d-demirci/docker-horizon-core-web/README.md

 It is recommended to use `docker-compose` to build a service stack using the official PostgreSQL images.
 In case you have already a PostgreSQL database running, you can provide the database configuration in the `.opennms.env` and `.postgres.env` environment files.

-The compose file uses two data container.
-They are not running and just for persisting data purposes:

-* opennms_data: RRD/JRobin files, logs and configuration files
-* db_data: PostgreSQL database files

-IMPORTANT:
-As long as you don't delete the `db_data` and `opennms_data` container you keep your data.

-For the reason it is required to manually edit OpenNMS configuration files, it is recommended to mount the `/opt/opennms/etc` into a local directory on your host system.
-In case the directory is empty it will be initialized with a plain configuration from `etc-pristine`.
+In the GitHub repository you'll find a an example docker-compose.yml file which describes a service stack with vanilla PostgreSQL and this container image.
+The data for the PostgreSQL database, OpenNMS Horizon RRD data and configuration is persisted using the local storage driver.

+## Dealing with Horizon Configuration files

+To make configuration more flexible it is possible to provide a etc-overlay directory which overwrites default configuration files with your custom ones.

+- ./etc-overlay:/opt/opennms-etc-overlay

 Just add the volumes directive in `docker-compose.yml` in the opennms service section:

 ```
 volumes:
-    - /myhost/opennms/etc:/opt/opennms/etc
+    - ./etc-overlay:/opt/opennms-etc-overlay
 ```

+All files in this directory will be used to overwrite the default configuration when you start up the container.

 ## Requirements

 * docker 1.11+
 * docker-compose 1.8.0+
 * git
-* optional on MacOSX, Docker environment, e.g. Kitematic, boot2docker or similar
+* optional on MacOSX or Windows a Docker environment

 ## Usage